optakt/flow-dps/docs/introduction.md

 ### Specialized Proof of Confidential Knowledge

 Specialized Proof of Confidential Knowledge or SPoCK allows provers to demonstrate that they have some confidential knowledge (secret) without leaking any information about the secret.
-It is Flows countermeasure so that execution node cannot just copy the result from another execution node.
+It is Flow's countermeasure so that execution node cannot just copy the result from another execution node.
 SPoCKs also make it so that a verification node cannot just blindly approve the execution results of an execution node without actually doing the verification work.
 SPoCKs cannot be copied or forged.